 Some seniors have had compulsive shopping or shopaholic tendencies their whole lives.
 Just because they get older and have less discretionary income doesn’t mean that they will adjust to their new financial situation.
-Even seniors who weren’t big shoppers previously might spend recklessly in an attempt to relieve feelings of depression, boredom, grief and/or loneliness.
+Even seniors who weren’t big shoppers previously might spend recklessly in excessive senior shopping in an attempt to relieve feelings of depression, boredom, grief and/or loneliness.
 Some feel they deserve to splurge, because they’ve been frugal all their lives, and they think that now they should be able to buy whatever they want.

 Is It Retail Therapy?

 As friends, family and abilities dwindle, retail therapy gives many people a short-lived mood boost.
 Online ordering, television shopping channels and mail-order catalogs make it so seniors don’t even have to leave home to over-use their credit and debit cards.
 Limited mobility and age-related health issues can make it harder for an older person to manage their behavior and hide the consequences.
 If a loved one who has previously been responsible with their money and kept their home free of clutter suddenly begins spending frivolously and accumulating purchases and other things, it may indicate a mental health issue, such as depression and/or cognitive decline.

 Dementia also can play a role in senior excessive shopping.
 Your mom may actually need a new set of sheets but a memory lapse causes her to repeat the order several times.
 Deliveries arrive frequently, and unopened packages are strewn throughout the house.
 Impaired judgement and comprehension can also lead to unusual impulse purchases.